Thalassemias are a group of blood disorders that affect the way the body makes

-The amount of treatment that beta thalassemia requires depends on how severe the
+The amount of treatment that alpha thalassemia requires depends on how severe the

-be mild anemia from time to time, no medical treatment will be necessary.
+mild anemia from time to time, no medical treatment is necessary.

-However, the blood counts in beta thalassemia trait look a lot like the blood counts
+However, the blood counts in alpha thalassemia trait look a lot like the blood

 which is a very common disorder.
 It's important for doctors to know when children

-have beta thalassemia trait so that they do not treat them with iron if it's not needed.
+have alpha thalassemia trait so that they do not treat them with iron if it's not

-Doctors also might recommend a folic acid supplement for kids with moderate cases
+Doctors also might recommend a folic acid supplement for kids with hemoglobin H

 marrow transplant (also called a stem cell transplant).
 Bone marrow, which is

 found inside bones, produces blood cells.
-In a bone marrow transplant, children are
+In a bone marrow transplant, a person is

 first given high doses of radiation or drugs to destroy the defective bone marrow.